Are you doing a gutters project?

 Assessing the Difficulty of DIY Gutter Installation

 Homeowners can realize substantial cost savings with DIY gutter installation, but it’s not a job everyone can handle.
 DIY gutter installation requires familiarity with many different types of hand tools; experience working at height on ladders, precise measuring, and cutting gutter sections; and the ability to lift and hang long lengths of gutters.
-The difficulty of these tasks is compounded on homes with tall and complex rooflines and second-story residences.
+The difficulty of these tasks is compounded by homes with tall and complex rooflines and second-story residences.

 Some of the tools required for DIY gutter installation include: